Usama050/lab6/DiskSpaceAnalysis.md

 ![Alt text](lab61.png)

-2. Inodes Analysis:
+## 2. Inodes Analysis:

 To check the Inodes on my operating system I used the following command:

-> df -i

-To save the output in a Markdown file:

-> df -i > ~/Documents/Github/labs/lab6/DiskSpaceAnalysis.md
+> fsutil fsinfo ntfsinfo C:

 **Results:**